plotly/plotly.py/doc/python/scattermapbox.md

 #### Reference

-See https://plotly.com/python/reference/scattermapbox/ for more information and options!
+See [function reference for `px.(scatter_mapbox)`](https://plotly.com/python-api-reference/generated/plotly.express.scatter_mapbox) or https://plotly.com/python/reference/scattermapbox/ for more information and options!